STV: Multiple-Seat Ranked-Choice Voting

 Count an Election

-Specify a data file:
+Specify an election file:

 then